Advancement

 Skill Mastery

 Choose a single skill which relates to your role as a Special Jounin; Medicine for a medic nin, Survival for a tracker, Chakra Control for a seal specialist, and so forth.
 You must already have the Specialization ability for that skill.
 When you roll below a 10 when using that skill, your d20 roll is instead considered to be a 10.
+This does not apply if you use a Willpower (or effects which follow the rules for Willpower).
 Your maximum skill ranks are also increased by 3.

 You must have GM approval for which skill you take this for.
 You may take Mastery more than once, each time applied to a different skill.